HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 08

-Is the 11-minute median actually slow enough that anyone could rotate in time?
+Is the time-to-abuse window actually slow enough that anyone could rotate in time?

 No, and that is the operational point.
-Eleven minutes is shorter than the average builder's ability to notice they leaked something, find the rotate-key UI, generate a new key, redeploy, and confirm the old key is no longer in any cached resource.
+The observed time-to-abuse window — single-digit minutes for high-signal surfaces like public GitHub commits — is shorter than the average builder's ability to notice they leaked something, find the rotate-key UI, generate a new key, redeploy, and confirm the old key is no longer in any cached resource.
 The defense has to be configuration-time (RLS done right at deploy), not response-time (rotate after exposure).
 Rotation is necessary if a leak happens, but it is not sufficient as the primary control.

 Q&A